AmeliaMN/deleting_facebook/README.md

 - [Parsed the birthday .ics file](parsing_birthdays.md) to save just the birthdays of people I want to stay in contact with.
 (I don't need 600+ birthday reminders on my calendar!)
 - Ordered prints of favorite photos from Spoonflower, organized them into a photo album.
 - Cleared cookies from my work computer, home computer, and phone

-In progress:

-- Write blog post about process
+- Wrote [a blog post](https://www.amelia.mn/blog/misc/2019/12/29/Deleting-Facebook.html) about my entire process

 ## What am I going to use instead?